lalitaalaalitah/FontTestingForLigatures/README.md

 # README

-# Use these generate files to test your Devanagari Fonts.
+## Use these generate files to test your Devanagari Fonts.

-# For Other Fonts related to other scripts:
+## For Other Fonts related to other scripts:

     Use aksharamukha to convert files and test with your fonts.

+## Note

     * Please, remember that this script generates ligatures with combination of upto 5 consonants.